1044 Correction: God’s rest, salvation plan, and the creation of man – The original will of God (3) (by Whirlwind)

-First, let us take a look at what the Bible says about how God stopped His works and entered rest, which is depicted in Figure 1.
-Then we discuss why we say that Adam and Eve committed sin on the sixth day.
-We also see from verses that man has the image of God, but were contaminated by sin.
-Secondly, we share about the beginning of the salvation plan, its continuation, and its ending.
+Let’s first look at what the Bible says that God rested all His work of creation on the seventh day, first expressing this with Figure 1, and then discuss why it is said that Adam and Eve sinned on the sixth day, and see the consistency in Bible again.
+It is also seen from the scriptures that human beings have originally the image of God but are now contaminated by sin.
+We then shared the beginning, continuation, and end of the plan of salvation.
 God loves us.
-To fulfill His righteousness and save us, He decided to let Jesus become the Word become flesh, and offered Himself to give us a chance.
-At the end of the salvation plan described in the Book of Revelation, God finally enters His rest as depicted in Figure 2, where the salvation plan is logically represented by a circle.
-At last, we briefly describe part of the account of how the heavens and earth were created.
-We see the difference between plants and animals.
+In order to fulfill His righteousness and save us, He made Jesus incarnate and offered a propitiation sacrifice to substitute for us, so that everyone has a chance.
+At the end of the salvation plan described in the Book of Revelation, God finally enters into His rest.
+Previously, that the plan of salvation is expressed with a circle at Figure 2 is wrong, and we also pointed out why it was wrong.
+Finally, we briefly talked about the part of the scriptures that stated the origin of the creation of heaven and earth, and saw the differences between the creation of animals and plants.
 Apparently, there were chickens before eggs according to the Bible.
 We also see the creation of man is rather different.
 There was the breath of life into his nostrils, and he became a living soul.
-Based upon that, everything should edify people, we discuss what consists of the breath of life.
+We discuss what consists of the breath of life.
 We at last mentioned briefly about the physical location of the garden of Eden.

-1. How the Bible says about God rested in the seventh day?
+1. What the Bible says God rested from all His creation on the seventh day

-2. The beginning, the continuation, and the end of the salvation plan
+2. The beginning, continuation, and end of the plan of salvation

 3. Account of the heavens and the earth when they were created